faisalsaifii/DBMS/README.md

 | Attribute | Minimal set of super key | Minimal set of attributes that uniquely identifies rows in a relation |
 | Can be null | Can be null | Cannot be null |

+### Generalisation

+- Process of combination of 2 lower level entities to form higher level entity
+- Bottom up approach
+- Used to emphasise similarities among lower level entity sets & to hide the differences

+### Specialization

+### Aggregation

 ## Unit 2 Relational Data Model

 ## Unit 3 Database Design and Normalisation